 Korea is located within a single time zone.
 Korea Standard Time (KST) is Greenwich Mean Time +9 hours (UTC+9).
 Korea does not observe daylight saving time.

 The standard electricity supply in Korea is 220 volts, AC/60 cycles.
-Most hotels in Korea have both 110- and 220-volt wiring.
+Most hotels in Korea have both 110- and 220-volt outlets.
 Also, an outlet converter will be available in each room.
-USB and USB-C plugs are also common.
+USB and USB-C plugs are commonly available and easily purchased at convenience stores.

 The official currency of the Republic of Korea is the Korean won (KRW).
 Paper currency is available in denominations of 1,000, 5,000, 10,000, and 50,000 won bills.
 Coins are available in 1, 5, 10, 100, and 500 won denominations (1 and 5 won coins are not commonly used).
 Please click here for more information from the official website of the Bank of Korea. https://www.bok.or.kr/eng/main/contents.do?menuNo=400112